“Panama City will be the next Singapore…”

 Panama is on this, too.

-Another bridge over the canal coupled with a new highway connecting to that bridge is intended to help mitigate the right now nightmare experience that is the daily commute in this city.
+In the works are another bridge over the canal coupled with a new highway connecting to that bridge, intended to help mitigate the right now nightmare experience that is the daily commute in this city.
 And, across the city, sidewalks are being installed and electric cables are being buried underground.

-In addition, his buildings feature restaurants, valet parking, and concierge services, along with gyms, pools, and saunas.
-Most recent designs also include shops and offices so owners and tenants have easy access to things like dry cleaners and convenience markets.
+Not only infrastructure, but amenities and services, too, are evolving in real time.
+New condo buildings feature restaurants, valet parking, and concierge services, along with gyms, pools, saunas, and shops and offices so owners and tenants have easy access to things like dry cleaners and convenience markets.

 Each new generation of buildings in Panama City pushes the city to a higher level, both figuratively and literally.
 The low- and mid-rise buildings of the 70s, 80s, and even 90s are being overtaken by 21st-century high-rises of 50 stories and more.

 The other things Panama City needs more of if it’s going to compete with Singapore are parks and green spaces.
 Again, though, Panama recognizes this.
-We’ve watched as many parks have been renovated in the last few years, and the now 10-year-old Cinta Costera has evolved into a major open-air activity green zone.
+We’ve watched as parks across the capital city have been renovated in the last few years, and the now 12-year-old Cinta Costera has evolved into an impressively landscaped and maintained open-air activity green zone.

 Today, this point goes without saying.